WH-Yoshi/PolarionCopilot/README.md

 ### Required installation

-1. Python version 3.11 (minimum) via this link: [Python](https://www.python.org/downloads/)
+1. Python version 3.11 (minimum) via this link: [Python for Windows](https://www.python.org/downloads/)
    - Make sure to check the box *"Add python.exe to PATH"* during the installation
-3. Git to clone this repository via this link: [Git](https://git-scm.com/downloads)
+2. Git to clone this repository via this link: [Git](https://git-scm.com/downloads)
    - You can click *Next* for each step.
 3. **[Optional]** A new version of terminal to show you all this goodies going on in the scripts :)
    - For Windows, you can use the new Windows Terminal via this link: [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701)